rivermont/project-euler/README.md

 # project-euler
 This is a storage space for organizing my solutions to the Project Euler problems.<br>
 If you do not wish to have solutions spoiled, you should probably turn around and go home.<br>
-If you came here looking for solutions, take a minute to think about what you're doing, then **do them yourself please**!
+If you came here looking for solutions, take a minute to think about what you're doing, then proceed to **do them yourself please**!

 [![Project Euler Profile](https://projecteuler.net/profile/r1vermont.png)](#)